apache/shenyu-website/content/en/projects/soul/spring-cloud-proxy/index.md

 ```

-* start your service, get the log `dubbo client register success `，then your interface has been added with soul gateway successfully.
+* start your service, get the log `dubbo client register success `, then your interface has been added with soul gateway successfully.

-## plugin setting
+## Plugin Setting

 * enable Spring Cloud plugin in `soul-admin`.

-## User request
+## User Request

 * Send the request as before, only two points need to notice.